Parkinson's disease: Alpha-synuclein pathology

 Alpha-synuclein is an intracellular protein typically localized to presynaptic terminals and involved in synaptic vesicle trafficking, intracellular transport, and neurotransmitter release.
 When misfolded, it can aggregate into oligomers and protofibrils that in turn lead to Lewy body formation.
 Due to their lower molecular weight, oligomers and protofibrils may disseminate and be transmitted to other cells more rapidly.

 Lewy bodies consist of a fibrillar exterior and a granular core.
 Although alpha-synuclein is the dominant proteinaceous component, the core contains mitochondrial and autophagosomal membrane components, suggesting a link with organelle dysfunction.
 Whether Lewy bodies themselves contribute to or are simply the result of PD pathogenesis is unclear; alpha-synuclein oligomers can independently mediate cell damage, and neurodegeneration can precede Lewy body formation.
+It is of note that although the alpha-synuclein seeding activity (the propensity to form aggregates) significantly differs between the CSF of PD patients and healthy controls, no statistically significant associations between baseline CSF alpha-synuclein seeding activity and PD progression have yet been found.

 Pathways involved in neurodegeneration

 Three major pathways—vesicular trafficking, lysosomal degradation, and mitochondrial maintenance—are known to be affected by and contribute to PD pathogenesis, with all three linked to alpha-synuclein.
 High-risk gene variants also impair all three of these processes.
 All steps of vesicular trafficking are impaired by alpha-synuclein.
 It blocks endoplasmic reticulum (ER) vesicles from reaching the Golgi—leading to ER stress—and Golgi vesicles from reaching the lysosome, preventing alpha-synuclein degradation and leading to its build-up.
 Risky gene variants, chiefly GBA, further compromise lysosomal function.
 Although the mechanism is not well established, alpha-synuclein can impair mitochondrial function and cause subsequent oxidative stress.
 Mitochondrial dysfunction can, in turn, lead to further alpha-synuclein accumulation in a positive feedback loop.
 Microglial activation, possibly caused by alpha-synuclein, is also strongly indicated.
+Additionally, oxidative stress and other bioenergetic challenges have also been implicated in PD progression independent of alpha-synuclein pathology.